Overview

 Recreate the famous scene from “Rocky” as you climb the iconic steps of the Philadelphia Museum of Art and take in the stunning views of the city.
 Before you go, grab a photo with the famous bronze “Rocky” statue.

-Closing Devotional
+Closing devotional

 Depart for home